clkim/DeepLearningPython35/README.md

 ### How to clone GitHub repository into local directory
 Estimated time: 10 mins.
-The commands shown in the text area below do the following; the text area also shows the _Terminal_ console response to the commands:
+The commands shown in the text area below do the following listed items; the text area also shows the _Terminal_ console response to the commands:
-- Clone with `git clone https://github.com/...` the specified _GitHub_ repository at a Terminal command line;
+- At a Terminal command line, clone with `git clone https://github.com/<path>` the specified _GitHub_ repository;
-this downloads the demo source code from that specified repository into your local computer
+this downloads the demo source code from my repository into your local computer
 - `cd DeepLearningPython35` into the repository directory; this changes your directory to the directory of the downloaded demo Python source code
 - Verify with `git branch` that you are on the _master_ branch of the repository; the branch you are on is marked with an asterisk (*);
 a repository can have many versions of the source code, each stored in its own branch
-- Checkout the desired branch instead of _master_ branch, with `git checkout chap1_30-hidden-neurons-3.0-eta`;
+- Checkout the desired branch instead of _master_ branch, with `git checkout <branchname>`; that specific branch has the desired setup of demo code you want to run.
-that specific branch has the desired setup of demo code you want to run for this Part 1 class
+  - For the Part 1 class: `git checkout chap1_30-hidden-neurons-3.0-eta`
 - Verify with `git branch` again that you are on the desired branch _chap1_30-hidden-neurons-3.0-eta_ which is now marked with an asterisk (*)
 - Use `ls -l` to see the files in the directory
 ```